 We, therefore, must halt the flow of birth and death, get out of the ocean of love and desire, save ourselves and save others, and together reach the other shore.

 Of all things from the beginning of time onward, this is the most extraordinary achievement, yet one only needs to begin.

-This is the sixth cause and condition for making the resolve to attain Bodhi.
+This is the sixth cause and condition for making the vow to awaken.